Warning: this bourbon chicken recipe is super addictive. You can’t stop after eating just one!

-[updated May 31, 2019] I’m telling you this as a friend: make sure you’ve got people standing around when you take these babies off the stove, because once you taste one, you’ll want to eat the entire platter, sticky fingers and all.
+I’m telling you this as a friend: make sure you’ve got people standing around when you take these babies off the stove or the grill because once you taste one, you’ll want to eat the entire platter, sticky fingers and all.

-You think I’m joking?
-I double dog dare you to not eat just one.
+Do you think I’m joking?
+I double-dog dare you to not eat just one.
 Go ahead!
 Try me.

 You can skip the skewers if you’d like, and just cut the chicken up into bite-sized pieces and stab them with toothpicks.

-The star of this recipe is the marinade, so whether you serve the chicken on skewers or not is secondary.
+The star of this recipe is the marinade, so whether you serve this bourbon chicken on skewers or not is secondary.

 - 1 tablespoon olive oil